 Toggle: English / Spanish

-This is not the same as other forms of megacolon, such as pseudo-obstruction, acute colonic ileus, or congenital colonic dilation.
-These conditions occur without infection or inflammation.
+Other forms of megacolon include pseudo-obstruction, acute colonic ileus, or congenital colonic dilation.
+These conditions do not involve an infected or inflamed colon.

 The rapid widening of the colon may cause the following symptoms to occur over a short period of time:

 Exams and Tests